briancappello/flask-unchained/docs/index.rst

             # return the app instance ready to rock'n'roll
             return app

-The ``flask`` and ``pytest`` CLI commands automatically use the app factory for you, while in production you just have to call it yourself:
+The ``flask`` and ``pytest`` CLI commands automatically use the app factory for you, while in production you have to call it yourself:

 .. code-block::